MikuSnow/BetonQuest./Contributing.md

 Found a bug?
 Great, create new [issue](https://github.com/Co0sh/BetonQuest/issues) so I can fix it in the next version!

+## Translations

+I love to see this plugin used by people from other countries.
+I would be happy if you could translate it to your language and share the translation with me.
+Just remember one thing - all special characters must go to _advanced-messages.yml_.
+The original _messages.yml_ cannot contain any of them, because some servers are not able to parse special chars and throw errors while loading the configuration.

 ## Contributing code

 If you know Java and Bukkit you can take some issue and create pull request.
 Just let me know and remember these few things: